brianESte/puzzle-solver-extension/README.md

-A Chromium extension that automatically solves some puzzle games.
+A browser extension that automatically solves certain puzzle games.
 The status of each site/game is listed below.
-The manifest may need to be modified / ammended slightly to work with other browsers, but the code should transfer without issue; unless you are using an absurdly old browser version.
+The manifest will likely need to be modified / ammended slightly to work with other browsers, but the code should transfer without issue; unless you are using an absurdly old browser version.

+*** Pop-up has only been tested on Firefox.
+There may be issues with other browsers

 To use this browser extension, download the code.
 Then follow the browser specific instructions below: